Skip to content

 • Source (for media file and pictures)

-• Total duration (in seconds, the duration of observation in base of the selected time interval)
+• Total duration (in seconds, the duration of the observation based on the selected time interval)

 • Media duration(s) (in seconds, for media file observation)